MigueI/GasOrDiesel/README.md

 ### Conclusions and Limitations

-I was curious about the accuracy of my model, and found [this study](http://www.dieselforum.org/files/dmfile/20130311_cd_umtritcofinalreport_dd2017.pdf) by The University of Michigan Transportation Research Institute.
-They also found that the return on investment happened around 3 to 5 years for most cars, though they took into account a couple of other factors like depreciation value and repairs.
+I was curious about the accuracy of my model so I did some digging and found [this study](http://www.dieselforum.org/files/dmfile/20130311_cd_umtritcofinalreport_dd2017.pdf) by The University of Michigan Transportation Research Institute.
+They showed that the return on investment happened around 3 to 5 years for most cars, though they took into account a couple of other factors like depreciation value and repairs.
 Some positives I haven't considered: diesel cars retain their value better since they are more expensive to begin with, and the engines tend to last much longer.
 As for negatives, maintenance and repairs tend to be a little costlier for diesel cars.
-The enviromental aspects are not considered.
+The enviromental aspects are not considered, though manufacturers assure us that ``clean diesel" is just as enviromental impacting as gasoline.

-If I plan on driving like the typical 20 to 30 year old male, I guess I'd better get a diesel!
+If I plan on driving like the typical 20 to 30 year old male, then I guess I'd better get a diesel!